 Remarkable as this collection is in its own right, when the photographed work is magnified some 40 times in the processing, I can see an artist’s technique at such close scrutiny each and every work takes on a new level of complexity.
 It’s very difficult to forget them after.
 I see the work in several completely different layers, that reveal many artists altering, changing, shifting and varying techniques for their works.

-When photographing the collection of works by JMW Turner (1775 – 1851) to coincide with the exhibition ‘Turner: travels, light and landscape’ currently on dispay at the Lady Lever Art Gallery, I was privileged to photograph the ‘Liber Studiorum’, a set of 71 prints by Turner in the Walker’s collection.
+When photographing the collection of works by JMW Turner (1775 – 1851) for the ‘Turner: travels, light and landscape’ exhibition at the Lady Lever Art Gallery, I was privileged to photograph the ‘Liber Studiorum’, a set of 71 prints by Turner.
 I understand that Turner was an uncompromising artist, somebody who liked to do things properly.
 Turner maintained complete control over the engraving of the ‘Liber Studiorum’ copper plates and kept his engravers under the strictest supervision to ensure his prints were of the highest quality at all times.

 Knowing this, I could be forgiven for feeling at times as though I was working with the artist himself looking over my shoulder.
 I had to wonder what he would be thinking of me making a copy of each of his prints and would he be happy with the results.
 I’m sure that he would.